Note: Carousel will only load on frontend.

 3. Analyze and interpret unusual imaging findings following acute stroke treatment.

-Presenter Name: Danny Mandell
+Presenter Name: Luca Saba

-Date: Fri, Nov 17, 2023 Time: 0930-0950
+Date: Fri, Nov 21, 2025 Time: 9:10-9:30

 After active engagement in this session, the participants should be able to: